 Big White Ski Resort Ltd. announces largest single year investment in the last decade

 The largest investment announced is the $3.9 million construction of the new Powder Chair.
 The four-passenger fixed grip Leitner Poma lift will replace Canada’s oldest and most popular triple chair, which was built in 1979 providing 15,868,476 rides.
-The new lift will increase upload capacity by 1,900 passengers per hour allowing more skier and snowboarders to enjoy the amazing terrain on the Powder Chair.
+The new lift will increase upload capacity to 2,400 passengers per hour allowing more skier and snowboarders to enjoy the amazing terrain on the Powder Chair.

 On top of the new Powder Chair, Big White Ski Resort is investing millions in other projects throughout the summer including $1.5 million to expand the skier tunnel on the Hummingbird run from its current width of 25 feet to 60 feet accommodating increased skier and foot passenger traffic.

 Big White Ski Resort is continuing to expand mountain biking operations this summer with a $1.1 million investment in three to four new trails as well as a slopestyle course.
-At the same time, crews will be performing annual summer grooming and glading of the existing ski runs worth $200,000.
+At the same time, crews will be performing annual summer grooming and glading of the existing ski runs worth $70,000.
+This includes the area around the new Powder Chair, bottom of the Ridge and the runs associated and over in the Black Forest.
 In the winter these runs will be groomed with the help of a brand new $450,000 Pistenbully groomer.

 Other investments include $1.1 million in annual lift and machinery maintenance, $500,000 in building maintenance, $750,000 in water and sewer upgrades and $150,000 for a new on mountain shuttle bus.